xterminal86/sw3d/docs/index.md

   A series of articles that are referenced by pikuma guy - additional information regarding floating point imprecision, top-left rule and stuff.

 Well, I guess that's about it.
 I might update this list in the future if needed, since at the moment of writing these lines my renderer is still incomplete.

+So, if you'd like to join me on this adventure, you're welcome!

 ## Table of Contents: